Jay-Wook/regulations/REGULATIONS.md

 ## Article 6: LTA Qualifications

-- 6a) All registered competitors MAY participate in the LTA qualifiers.
+- 6a) All registered competitors MAY participate in the LTA qualifiers.To register you must fill out this form:https://forms.gle/ZkGzMH7xF9PLmVs76
-- 6b) All registered competitors MUST complete their qualifying session between May 1, 2025 and May 31, 2025 (Timezone = anywhere on Earth).
+- 6b) All registered competitors MUST complete their qualifying session between May 1, 2025 and May 31, 2025.
 - 6c) Each competitor MUST complete their qualifying attempt within the established time frame:
    - 6c1) 90 minutes for any%
    - 6c2) 90 minutes for Warpless
-- 6d) Competitor MAY reset and restart attempts an infinite amount of times during the established timeframe.
+- 6d) Competitor MAY reset and restart attempts any amount of times during the established timeframe.
-- 6e) Competitor MUST maintain a countdown clock for the qualifying time frame.
+- 6e) Competitor MUST maintain a visible countdown clock for the qualifying time frame.
-- 6f) A competitor's final attempt MUST start with 00:01 time remaining on their qualifying clock.
+- 6f) A competitor's final attempt MUST start with at least 00:01 time remaining on their qualifying clock.
 - 6g) Competitor SHOULD have a timer running for each attempt.
-- 6h) Competitor MUST communicate a designated time to begin qualifying 24 hours in advance.
+- 6h) Competitor MUST notify they are starting their qualifying attempt by posting a link to their stream in the “#socal-retro-2025” discord channel and tagging @Jay-the-Wook.
-- 6i) Competitor MUST begin qualifying within 30 minutes of their designated time.
-- 6j) Competitor MAY reschedule their qualifying 1 hour in advance of their designated time.
 - 6k) Competitor MUST live stream their qualifying round on Twitch, YouTube, and/or discord.
+A VOD copy MUST be available after the qualifying session concludes.
 - 6l) Competitor MUST have 2 established witnesses in their qualifying round.
 (Witness MAY be another registered competitor and/or a tournament official)
 - 6m) Competitor MAY submit the run with the best time during the round as their qualifier.
 - 6n) The qualifying run must be timed in this format: 00:00.000.
-- 6o) An approved third party MUST retime the run to the frame and Bowser pattern.
+- 6o) An approved third party MUST retime the run to the frame.
 - 6p) A qualifying leaderboard MUST be publically available in realtime.
 All times MUST be added once retiming is complete.
-- 6q) The number of finalists MUST be established prior to registration.
-- 6r) In the event a competitor cannot complete their LTA qualifier in the schedule time frame, a second attempt MAY be awarded through the following process:
+- 6r) In the event a competitor cannot complete their LTA qualifier due to extenuating circumstances (for example technical difficulties), a second attempt MAY be awarded through the following process:
    -6r1) The competitor MAY submit an appeal to the Orgizinizing Officials within 48 hours of the initial attempt.
    -6r2) The Orgizining Officials MAY unanimously approve the appeal.
-(Note: Each appeal will be handled independently and fair.)
+(Note: Each appeal will be considered individually.)
-   -6r3) Other competitors with a submitted run MUST NOT object to a second attempt within 24 hours of the approved appearance.
    -6r4) If all criteria stated above is met, the competitor MAY submit a second run.
 If May 31, 2025 has already passed, then the competitor will be given 72 hours or until June 2, 2025, whichever occurs first.
 - Final qualifying leaderboard MUST be verified by June 3, 2025.
 - Appeals MAY be submitted until June 2, 2025.
 - All final decisions MUST be in place by June 3, 2025.

 ## Article 7: LTA Finals